When integrating your new application with IAM Services, you may have the option to receive one or more attributes as part of the integration.

 Multi-Value Attributes

-While reviewing the TED Directory Attributes page, you many notice that some attributes are single-values and some attributes are multi-valued.
+While reviewing the TED Directory Schema, you many notice that some attributes are single-valued and some attributes are multi-valued.
 This can be an important distinction!

 Let us use the utexasEduPersonAffiliation